Self-Driving-Car-NDegree-M-Russo/CarND-P4-Advanced-Lane-Lines/Advanced_lanes_finding_writeup.md

 The main steps can be summarized as:

 1. Take a histogram of the bottom part of the image (for this project, the bottom third);
-2. Find the peak of the left and right halves of the histogram: these will be the starting point for the left and right lanes, and they will identify the position of two windows blonging to the first layer;
+2. Find the peak of the left and right halves of the histogram: these will be the starting point for the left and right lanes, and they will identify the position of two windows belonging to the first layer;
 3. Aggregate the nonzero pixels contained in the two windows;
 4. Move to the layer above and evaluate the nonzero pixels in the windows immediately above the previous ones.
 Aggregate them with the ones coming from the previous layer, and then compare the number of pixels in the windows with a threshold.
 If the threshold is crossed, shift the position of the next windows (to be used by the subsequent layer) on the new mean;
 5. Keep moving upwards layer after layer;
 6. Once the whole image has been evaluated, two vectors of pixels (from the left and right sequence of windows) will have been defined.
 For each of them a best-fitting second order polynomial is calculated.

 Note that after calculating the best-fitting polynomial in terms of pixel coordinates, we will transform that in meter space.
-This will be necessary in order to calculate quantities that are related to real space, like the radius of curvature of the lanes: these steps will be detailed in the next section.
+This will be necessary in order to calculate quantities that are related to real space, like the radius of curvature of the lanes (in m): these steps will be detailed in the next section.
 In order to convert from pixel space to meter space the appropriate coefficients are calculated starting from the warped images (the one shown in the previous paragraph can be used) and the assumption that the lane is about 30 meters long and 3.7 meters wide.

 The code detailing the process and the parameters used is part of section 5 of the [Python notebook](https://github.com/russom/CarND-Advanced-Lane-Lines-RussoM/blob/master/advanced_lane_finds.ipynb).
 For every test image a "decorated" warped binary, showing the sliding windows, the aggregated pixels for the left and right lane, and the best fitting polynomials has been saved in the [results](./results/processed_imgs) folder.
 An example of the input/output of the process is visible here below: